Arrested Al Qaeda-linked operative had Operation Sindoor documents: Gujarat Anti-Terrorism Squad

 The sources added that the terrorists had used “auto-delete” applications as well, in order to wipe out all traces of their communications.

 “All four had been under close watch for their suspected association with AQIS, a banned terrorist outfit,” said Gujarat ATS DIG Sunil Joshi.
-He confirmed that the operation was based on specific intelligence received by Gujarat ATS DSP Harsh Upadhyay (on June 10) about 5 suspicious Instagram accounts, and declared that it was carried out in a coordinated manner across multiple locations.
+He confirmed that the operation was based on specific intelligence and carried out in a coordinated manner across multiple locations.

 "They were sharing their content on a religious basis, against democracy, against India," he added.

-The AQIS, with which the four operatives have long been linked, had reportedly made contact with them on social media.
+The four operatives were allegedly associated with the AQIS—which had made contact with them on social media—for a long time.